izzypt/Python_Celery_RabbitMQ/README.md

 Celery and RabbitMQ are two powerful tools often used together in the realm of distributed computing and task queue management, especially within the Python ecosystem.

+ > Distributed computing refers to the use of multiple computers or nodes working together in a network to solve a computational problem or perform a task.
+Instead of relying on a single powerful machine, distributed computing distributes the workload across multiple machines, which can be located in different geographical locations.

+> Task queue management involves managing a queue of tasks that need to be executed asynchronously by one or more workers.
+It provides a mechanism for distributing, prioritizing, and executing tasks in a controlled manner.

 ### Let's understand (queues/message queueing)

 This video explain very well the below: